 Here are the top antifungal supplements to consider when fighting Candida.

 Coconut oil is made up of three fatty acids: caprylic acid capric acid and lauric.
 Of these, caprylic acid is its most important active ingredient.
-Caprylic acid is renowned for its ability to kill Candida cells, and also for restoring normal acidity levels in the gut.
+Caprylic acid is renowned as one of the strongest Candida killers, and also for restoring normal acidity levels in the gut.
 Taking caprylic acid during your treatment can get your intestinal tract back in shape and help to prevent Candida colonies from growing again.